Alternative Wedding Venues in Montreal

-I’ve been researching alternative wedding venues in Montreal ever since I moved here 3 years ago.
-Downtown Montreal is more well known for the glitzy, traditional ballrooms you’ll find at The Windsor or Ritz Carlton but, as impressive as they are, as a photographer, I’m more drawn to places that have a certain quirkiness.
+I’ve been researching alternative wedding venues in Montreal since I moved here seven years ago.
+Downtown Montreal is more well known for the glitzy, traditional ballrooms you’ll find at The Windsor or Ritz Carlton, but, as impressive as they are, as a photographer, I’m more drawn to places that have a certain quirkiness.
 Venues that are different from the norm and with a vibe all of their own.

 All your guests will undoubtedly fall in love with its unique architecture and views of the St-Lawrence, Old Port and downtown Montreal.

 Ceremony: 130 guests